 The Lyrid meteor shower - considered to be the oldest known shower - is set to dazzle the night sky with up to 18 meteors expected each hour.

-Here is all the information you need to catch sight of some starry night skies.
+Here's what you need to know to catch a glimpse of starry skies.

 What is the Lyrid meteor shower?

-Meteor showers, or shooting stars, are caused when pieces of debris enter Earth's atmosphere at speeds of around 43 miles per second - burning up and causing streaks of light.
+Meteor showers, or shooting stars, are caused when pieces of debris known as meteorites enter Earth’s atmosphere at speeds of around 43 miles per second, burning up and causing streaks of light.

-The Lyrids takes its name from the constellation of Lyra the Harp, where the shooting stars appear to originate from.
+The Lyrid shower takes its name from the constellation of Lyra, where the shooting stars appear to originate from.

 When can I see it?